tryton/tryton/doc/index.rst

 locations.
-It may eventually defines a unit price and a currency for the products that are moved from or to another company, allowing to compute stock value at any time (and to update the cost prices if the choosen cost price method is *Average*).
+It may eventually defines a unit price and a currency for the products that are moved from or to another company, allowing to compute stock value at any time (and to update the cost prices if the chosen cost price method is *Average*).
 A move also defines a planned date (when one plan to do the move) and an effective date (when the move is actually made).
 Products that are used in stock move must of of type *Goods* or *Assets*.
 Stock levels are ignored for